-Internal Audit Department
+(d) Internal Audit Department

-Apart from the aforesaid three committees, the Group has an independent Internal Audit Department to support the Board to monitor the Group's corporate governance compliance and to ensure a sound and effective internal control system is established.
+The Group has an independent Internal Audit Department to support the Board to monitor the Group's corporate governance compliance and to ensure a sound and effective internal control system is established.
 The Internal Audit Department independently evaluates and reviews departments' compliancy with the policies, procedures and guidelines of the Group, as well as the applicable rules and regulatory requirements.